Global Regularity for the 2+1 Dimensional Equivariant Einstein-Wave Map System: Introduction

 \subsection{Large data global regularity for the equivariant Einstein-wave map problem}

-We are now ready to state our main result. \begin{theorem}[Global regularity of equivariant Einstein-wave maps] Let $(M, \gg, \phi)$ be the maximal Cauchy development of an asymptotically flat and regular Cauchy data set for the $2+1$ equivariant Einstein-wave map problem \eqref{eq:ein-equiv-wm-first} with target $(N, h)$.
+We are now ready to state our main result. \begin{theorem}[Global regularity of equivariant Einstein-wave maps] Let $(M, \gg, \Phi)$ be the maximal Cauchy development of a smooth, asymptotically flat, finite energy Cauchy data set with finite initial energy, for the $2+1$ equivariant Einstein-wave map problem \eqref{eq:ein-equiv-wm-first} with target $(N, h)$.
 Assume that the metric $h$ has the form

 for an odd function $g: \Re \to \Re$ with $g'(0) = 1$.
 Assume that $g$ satisfies